t-donnenfeld/todo-app/README.md

 ### Versions

-- 1.0.1: Minoir swagger fixes and added CI/CD
+- 1.0.1: Minor swagger fixes and added CI/CD
 - 1.0.0: First draft of working and tested application

 ### Improvements TODO

 - De-couple basic auth from integration tests
 - Switch application authentication to OAuth
+- Security on categories ?
+Any user can currently delete any category